 Port Hacking River

-Roughly an hour from Sydney CBD, Port Hacking is part of the Royal National Park.
+Roughly an hour from the Sydney CBD, Port Hacking is part of the Royal National Park.
 The national park is a magnificent place, and exploring it by river just adds a dash of magic and excitement.
 If you head to Audley you’ll come across Audley Boat Shed, where you can hire rowboats, canoes and kayaks for a paddle up Kangaroo Creek or the Hacking River.
 They also rent aqua bikes and mountain bikes, so there’s no shortage of excitement there.

-If you happen to be four hours south of Sydney CBD, then take up a houseboat on Clyde River.
+If you happen to be 4 hours south of Sydney CBD, then take up a houseboat on Clyde River.
 Go canoeing, kayaking, water skiing, and jet skiing as you surrounded yourself by a national park and state forests.
 Drop anchor at the port of Nelligen and explore the historic town and grab a bite to eat.
 And of course, you have to explore some of the trails in the parks.

 Clyde River Houseboats offers some excellent houseboats.

-Nambucca River is situated about five hours north of Sydney.
+Nambucca River is situated about 5 hours north of Sydney.
 Its best advantage is that it’s surrounded by a town, making access to restaurants and shops really easy.
 Stuart Island is a safe alternative for swimming.
-Bellwood Park beach, an inlet of the main river, is a family friendly area full of BBQ’s, picnic tables, toilets, showers, playground equipment and safe swimming.
+Bellwood Park beach, an inlet of the main river, is a family-friendly area full of BBQ’s, picnic tables, toilets, showers, playground equipment and safe swimming.
 Or head to Main Beach and hire some snorkel gear and surfboards.
 Slip into your hiking boots and take a walking trail in Gordon Park Rainforest.

-See Nambucca River Houseboats for hire options.
+See Nambucca River Houseboats for hire boat options.